-Common Feature of Food Sensitivities
+Common Feature of Diet-Induced Inflammation

 All food-induced inflammatory reactions involve mediator release, which is the single most important event leading to all the negative effects food sensitivity patients suffer.
 Mediator release corresponds to volumetric changes in neutrophils, monocytes, eosinophils, and lymphocytes.

-Additional applications for MRTIII® in the fields of pharmaceutical research, cytokine quantification, and quality control applications in particle counting and sizing where extreme precision is required, are projected for the near future.
+Additional applications for MRTIII in the fields of pharmaceutical research, cytokine quantification, and quality control applications in particle counting and sizing where extreme precision is required, are projected for the near future.